yangboz/as3MQTT/README.md

 ## Tips

-Mosquitto console at Ubuntu: tcpdump -nl -A port 1883
+Mosquitto console at Linux: tcpdump -nl -A port 1883